wrk-fmd/geobroker/geobroker/README.md

 * `units`: A list of [units](#data-type-unit) which are visible for the requesting unit.
 * `incidents`: A list of [incidents](#data-type-incident) which are visible for the requesting unit.
+* `availableOneTimeActions`: A list of available one-time-actions.
+Those actions are only valid in the context of the requesting unit.

 Example of a success response: